 Custom 404 Page in WordPress

-- The URL accessed really does not exist or is not a valid URL.
+• The URL accessed really does not exist or is not a valid URL.

-- The webpage has been removed or changed.
+• The webpage has been removed or changed.

-- The URL was typed incorrectly.
+• The URL was typed incorrectly.

-Why Use a 404 Error Page
+Why Use a 404 Error Page?

-- It can be used for branding options by providing custom content for pages that cannot be found.
+• It can be used for branding options by providing custom content for pages that cannot be found.
 It also makes the experience less frustrating.

 How to Create a Custom 404 WordPress Page

-. - Create a PHP file named 404.
+• Create a PHP file named 404.

-- Add WordPress header content using function
+• Add WordPress header content using the get_header() function.

-function to allow user to search. - Also add a link to homepage in 404 page content for allowing user to navigate to home page of website.
+• Also, add a link to the homepage in the 404-page content to allow users to navigate to the home page of the website.

 404.php